Lydia partners with Cashbee to add savings accounts – TechCrunch

 Right now, Cashbee partners with My Money Bank for the savings accounts.
 Cashbee doesn’t keep your money, it just acts as a middle person between your bank account and My Money Bank.
 With those savings accounts, users can expect an interest rate of 0.6% after an introductory rate of 2% for a few months.

 Lydia basically offers the same terms and conditions with a few differences.
-Instead of earning 2% interest for the first three months, Lydia users only earn more interests during the first two months.
+Instead of earning 2% interest for the first three months, Lydia users only earn more interest during the first two months.

 The other big difference is that Lydia asks you to put at least €1,000 on your savings account when you open it.
 If you go through Cashbee’s app, you only have to put €10 or more.
 But users can do whatever they want after that when it comes to putting some money aside and withdrawing money from the savings account.

 But the fact that Cashbee is seamlessly integrated in Lydia is interesting.
 It’s going to expose Cashbee to a lot more users as Lydia has more than 5 million users.
-It’s also an important features if Lydia wants to become a financial super app.
+It’s also an important feature if Lydia wants to become a financial super app.

 This savings feature competes with Livret A, the most prevailing savings account in France.
 Everybody can open a Livret A in a retail bank.
 You get an interest rate of 0.5% net of taxes.
 On paper, 0.6% is better than 0.5%.
 But Cashbee’s savings accounts aren’t net of taxes.